 Circle hook design leads to hook sets in the lip or jaw of fish.
 The feature is extremely useful for larger fish like bluefin tuna.
 Many of these fish are lost due to hook sets deeper in their mouth.
-Their teeth are small but sharp and will wear through line as it rubs across them.
+Their teeth are small but sharp and will wear through the line as it rubs across them.
 A hook set in the lip or mouth avoids such an issue by keeping the line away from the teeth.

-Owner American Mutu Circle Hk 2/0 6P is yet another top notch hook for big game sportfishing.
+Owner American Mutu Circle Hk 2/0 6P is yet another top-notch hook for big game sportfishing.

 Tie strong knots

 Short and simple!
 It won’t matter what size hook you use if your knot is weak.
 Hooks can be relatively cheap or pretty expensive.
-It all adds up and what’s worse, you’ll never know what you had on the line.
+It all adds up, and what’s worse, you’ll never know what you had on the line.